wp-plugins/jch-optimize/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to `Settings -> JCH Optimize` and enable the options you want
 4. It's recommended that you use the automatic pre-configured settings if you're not an advanced user

-If you're installing the pro version you need to do it manually.
-Just upload it over the free version and overwrite the files.

 == Frequently Asked Questions ==